maureengamache/Election_Analysis/README.md

   * Raymon Anthony Doane

 * The candidate results were:

   * Charles Casper Stockham received 23.0% of the vote and 85,123 number of votes.
   * Diana DeGette received 73.8% of the vote and 272,892 number of votes.
   * Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.

 * The winner of the election was:

   * Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

+* The counties polled were:

+  * Jefferson
+  * Denver
+  * Arapahoe

+* The county results were:

+  * Jefferson received 10.5% of the vote and 38,855 number of votes.
+  * Denver received 82.8% of the vote and 306,055 number of votes.
+  * Arapahoe received 6.7% of the vote and 24,801 number of votes.

+* The county with the largest voter turnout was:

+  * Denver

 *Figure 1a*- Write to text file